GCEF presents 2019 scholarships

-In total, the GCEF Scholarship Fund awarded $3,000 to help local students achieve their higher education goals, bringing the fund's cumulative scholarship distributions to $16,600 since its first awards in 2016.
+In total, the GCEF Scholarship Fund awarded $4,000 to help local students achieve their higher education goals, bringing the fund's cumulative scholarship distributions to more than $20,000 since its first awards in 2016.

 Congratulations to this year's winners: